 With the IRS: Almost all organizations are required to file a Form 990 (or 990-PF, 990-EZ, or 990-N) every year.
 (Exceptions include churches and their affiliated organizations, and governmental organizations, which are exempt from the Form 990 filing requirement).
 The Form 990 is an annual report filed with the IRS that provides information on the filing organization's mission, programs, and finances.
 The filing deadline is four and a half (4 1⁄2) months after the end of the organization's fiscal year (although extensions can be requested).
-The obligation to file a Form 990 (or 990-PF, 990-EZ, or 990-N) generally begins on the date of formation, not the date that the letter acknowledging tax-exempt status is issued.
-The IRS Determination Letter will specify the effective date of exemption, which is the official date from which to calculate the organization's filing deadline.
+The obligation to file a Form 990 (or 990-PF, 990-EZ, or 990-N) generally begins on the date of formation, not the date that the letter acknowledging taxexempt status is issued.
 Failure to file Form 990 for three (3) consecutive years will result in automatic revocation of your federal tax-exempt status.
 If you would like references of accountants who are experienced in nonprofit accounting and tax issues, please let us know.
 For additional information on nonprofits' Form 990 filing obligations, visit the IRS website.

 With the State(s): Many states have annual filing requirements for nonprofit organizations.
-For example, Delaware requires all corporations incorporated in Delaware, including nonprofit corporations, to file an Annual Report on or before March 1st of every year with a current fee of \$25.00 (\$125.00 if filed after March 1st).
-In New York, all charitable organizations operating in the state are required to register and file annual financial reports with the Attorney General's Office, including any organization that conducts charitable activities, holds property that is used for charitable purposes, or solicits financial or other contributions.
-If you plan to begin soliciting nationally or in multiple states, you may need to register in each of the states before you begin your solicitation activities.
-For more information, click here.
+For example, Delaware requires all corporations incorporated in Delaware, including nonprofit corporations, to file an Annual Report on or before March 1st of every year with a current filing fee of \$25.00 if timely filed.
+If you incorporate in one state, but are regularly operating and doing business from another state, you may need to qualify to do business in that other state, and file annual reports in that other state as well.

+In New York, charitable organizations operating in the state are required to register and file annual financial reports with the Attorney General's Office, including any organization that conducts charitable activities, holds property that is used for charitable purposes, or solicits financial or other contributions.
+Certain organizations are exempt from registration, including religious organizations (houses of worship) and other charitable organizations run by religious organizations, membership organizations that do not solicit from the public, parent-teacher associations, educational institutions that file annual reports with the New York State Department of Education, and governmental agencies.